-Hello!
-It’s David Allara here again from Konnectus and today I’m delighted to be a with special guest, Jim Seretis, from Biamp Australia.
-And Jim I’ve known you for about 10 years now.
-It’s been longer.
-It’s been probably longer.
-I can see that you’re an Audio Expert.
-You have so much experience in professional audio in many different fields and industries.
+David – Today I’m delighted to be with a special guest, Jim Seretis, from Biamp Australia.
+I’ve known Jim for about 10 years now.
+He’s an Audio Expert and has so much experience in professional audio in many different fields and industries.
 I know you’ve given me some great advise along the way.
 So, it’s great to have you here.
 Today, we’re going to be talking specifically about workplace.
-And even more specifically about huddle or collaboration spaces in workplace and importance of audio.
+And even more specifically about huddle or collaboration spaces in workplace and the importance of audio.
 I think you’ve been seeing some trends in recent times in this area.
 Can you tell us a little bit more about that?

-Sure!
+Jim – Sure!
 Well, thanks for having me.
 You are right.
 It’s a bit of a passion of mine as we now see spaces going from what we call static spaces to dynamic spaces.
-And the biggest trend is were driven by the personal devices we have like through our phones, our laptops, etc. And also the metrics of the in users and customers who are wanting to utilise those spaces as they can as possible.
-So, we know for a fact that the estimate is about a million rooms a year that get refreshed, not talking new rooms, worldwide.
-And so, the trends happened that people want to move into all these type of collaborative words like flexible, collaborative huddle spaces etc. Effective what they are, the spaces are where people are away from their desks of their normal workplace and actually having a meeting but most importantly trying to have it very effectively and naturally.
+And the biggest trends are driven by the personal devices we have like through our phones, our laptops, etc. And also the metrics of the end users and customers who are wanting to utilise those spaces as possible as they can.
+We know for a fact that the estimate is about a million rooms a year that get refreshed worldwide, and we’re not talking new rooms.
+People want these type of flexible, collaborative huddle spaces etc. Effective what they are, the spaces are where people are away from their desks of their normal workplace and actually having a meeting but most importantly trying to have it very effectively and naturally.